Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-JSON.md

 ## Apply JSON style

-Style can be applied at runtime using the **StyleManager** API, as shown in the following example code:
+To apply Style on runtime, use StyleManager as the following code:

 ```
 using Tizen.NUI.Components;